DINDIN2007/onboarding-start/docs/info.md

 ## How to test

 Navigate to the /test directory and run Cocotb simulations with the test itself being written in the `test.py` file.
 In order to do so, run the MakeFile using command `make -B`.
-To see the waveform, run the generated `tb.vcd` file along with `tb.vcd` with command `gtkwave tb.vcd tb.gtkw`.
+To see the waveform, run the generated `tb.vcd` file along with `tb.gtkw` with command `gtkwave tb.vcd tb.gtkw`.

 ## External hardware